WRS Level I Certification

 - Schools and districts considering or currently implementing the Wilson Reading System may be interested in certifying a group of their educators.
 Contact us to explore development of a comprehensive plan to achieve success and sustainability.

-- Complete a comprehensive online course: Word Study Online Course (WRS Steps 1-6).
+- Complete a comprehensive online course: WRS Intensive Instruction: Online Course (Steps 1-6).

 - Conduct 1:1 WRS instruction with a practicum student for a minimum of 60 lessons with a lesson plan written for each lesson.
 Student must meet selection criteria and be approved by the Wilson Trainer.